lmuntaner/tech-introduction-product-people/docs/spa/spa.md

 Every time that you click a link, the browser process starts again.
 It is as if you wrote the url in the address bar and pressed enter.

-These are also called Multi Page Applications.
+These are also called **Multi Page Applications**.
 They are the traditional websites and are still the most common.

 ## Problems with SEO and SPAs